Note-Taking in Math and Physics Lectures: Why It Fails and What to Do

 How This Fits in Unisium

-Unisium turns “don’t transcribe—think” into a default workflow: you’re prompted to answer questions first, self-explain worked examples, and solve problems before seeing full solutions.
-That’s the Unisium Study System applied to lecture-heavy courses: class time produces good questions and confusion points, and your next study session turns them into retrievable, usable knowledge.
-Ready to try it?
-Start learning with Unisium or explore the full framework in Masterful Learning.
+Unisium turns “do not transcribe - think” into a default workflow: you answer questions first, self-explain worked examples, and solve problems before seeing full solutions.
+That is the Unisium Study System applied to lecture-heavy courses: class time produces questions and confusion points, and your next study session turns them into retrievable, usable knowledge.
+Start learning with Unisium or use Masterful Learning for the broader framework.

 ← Prev: Highlighting and Underlining | Next → Elaborative Encoding